Dirt, Gravel and Low Volume Roads

 How are worksites determined?

 Conservation officials, sometimes accompanied by road officials, drove all unpaved roads identified by the townships.
 They assessed 12 factors known to contribute to dust and sediment pollution in locations where the drainage from the road reached open water.
-This verification process identified where streams or rivers were negatively affected.
+This verification process identified sections of roads where streams or rivers were negatively affected.
 A unique number is assigned to each road site to make it eligible for repairs and to maintain statewide records.
+Periodically, a new assessment is performed to update the potential worksites; however, a procedure exits to correct errors and omissions.
+There are over 17,000 sites currently identified statewide.

 What steps are required?

 - The one-page “Grant Application” is to be completed describing the agreed upon work.
 The applicants are to determine the cost figures to be submitted.
-Any required permits must be obtained or, if acceptable to the conservation district, be “in process” at this time.

 - The QAB reviews all applications, according to adopted timeframes and schedules.
 The QAB makes project-funding recommendations to the County Conservation District Directors.